microcks/microcks.io/content/documentation/using/advanced.md

 Constraints can be put onto `Query` or `Header` parameters and are of 3 types:

-* `required` constraints are forcing the presence of parameter in incoming request,
+* `required` constraints force the presence of parameter in incoming request,
-* `recopy` constraints are just sending back the same parameter name and value into mock response,
+* `recopy` constraints just send back the same parameter name and value into mock response,
-* `match` constraints are checking the value of a parameter against a specified regular expression.
+* `match` constraints check the value of a parameter against a specified regular expression.

 Now imagine you put such constraints onto the `GET /pastry` operation of your REST API that is secured using a JWT Bearer and should managed tracabelity using a correlation id: